PraveenBen/PraveenBen/README.md

 I'm a passionate Data Scientist with a strong background in machine learning, data analysis, and web development.
-My goal is to leverage data-driven insights to solve complex problems and create impactful solutions.
+I aim to leverage data-driven insights to solve complex problems and create impactful solutions.

 ## 🚀 Skills